garrett-sutton/garrett-sutton.github.io/_drafts/copper.md

 around the Sierra and Timberline lifts.

-I don't think we made it into the Spaulding Bowl, but I imagine it being a similar/tougher version of the far back Copper Bowl.
+I don't think we made it into the Spaulding Bowl, but I imagine it being a similar/tougher version of the far-back Copper Bowl.
 The Copper Bowl had some easily accessible outs from the truly gnarly terrain.
 If you wanted to ski some real steeps in either of those bowls, I think you'd have plenty of skiing.

 ## The human element
 Copper has a bit of a rich bro vibe.
-- rich: Given it's an ikon pass resort, you can tell a lot of pass holders fill the mountian.
-It has a lot of amenities (see below) in addition to it's 3 base villages.
+- Rich: Given it's an ikon pass resort, you can tell a lot of pass holders fill the mountain.
+It has a lot of amenities (see below) in addition to its 3 base villages.
 There are lots of places for you to spend money.
-- bro: They have a super-pipe
+- Bro: They have a super-pipe

 ### The Crowds
 Copper was crowded on a Saturday.
 We got in line early and waited in a short line to get on the Super Bee lift at the start of the day.
-I think the lines would have definitely been bad from the villages for a good portion of the morning.
+I think the lines would have certainly been bad from the villages for a good portion of the morning.
 When the bowl lifts opened, there were some good lines there too.
-This is maybe excacerbated by the fact that the lift holds 3 people, is not high speed and they intentionally don't use each chair all the time.
-We encountered a really long lift at Timberline near midday that we decided to skip to go all the way down to the Center Village.
+This may be exacerbated by the fact that the lift holds 3 people, is not high speed and they intentionally don't use each chair all the time.
+We encountered a long lift line at Timberline near midday that we decided to skip to go all the way down to the Center Village.

 With the lines everywhere, I think we probably still never waited in a line